PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 compilation, and whitespace checks pass.
 The sole expected failure is the absent owner and assignments.
 Commit and push this characterization before changing production code; do not create or update a pull request.

+## Topology/layout refresh implementation checkpoint

+`run_topology_layout_refresh()` now owns the six selected adjacent pairs.
+It returns only `reordered_operators` and `cycle_detected`; the full layout map is released after its side effects.
+The layout refresh remains unconditional even when sort reports a cycle.
+Six phase-specific results are retained without consumers, while all fifteen sort-only sites remain unchanged.

+Implementation validation completed sequentially under `uv`:

+- dedicated owner/boundary contract: `4 passed in 0.54s`;
+- focused fallback/terminal, affected op families, core, architecture, pass-efficiency, and TensorFlow-import-blocked gate:
+  `493 passed in 28.99s`;
+- all `fb-refactor8` changed test files: `123 passed in 2.91s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+The first focused run found six stale raw-pair AST expectations and was `487 passed, 6 failed`; after updating those exact structural contracts, the same gate passed.
+No model conversion was required for the differentially equivalent owner.

+After this checkpoint is committed and pushed, audit the fifteen sort-only boundaries by semantic phase.
+Do not retain all results mechanically: select only repeated sequences or mutation evidence that can drive a proven safety or efficiency improvement without extending large result lifetimes.
+Continue with commits and pushes only; do not create or update a pull request.